heshambadawy/AWS/AWS Certified Cloud Practitioner training .md

 - Database Services

     - Dynamic DB - nosql key/value database (cassandra)
         - very flat and sample and have million record and guarantee read and write
     - DocumentDB NoSQL Document database that is MongoDb compatible
     - RDS Relational database that support multiple engines (mysql , postgress ,mara db , oracle ,MSSQL ,Aurora)
         - Aurora mysql (5x faster) and PSQL(3x faster ) database fully managed [it has high availability and durability ]
         - Aurora serverless - only runs when u need it like AWS lambda
     - Neptune Managed graph database
     - Redshift columnar database petabyte warehouse
     - Elastic cache - Redis or memcache

 - Provision

   - is to set up a bunch of resources and services for u
   - Elastic Beanstalk :-
-        service for scaling and deployment web Apps and services built with [node ,java ,.net ,php Go or even Docker]  like
+       -  service for scaling and deployment web Apps and services built with [node ,java ,.net ,php Go or even Docker]  like
           heroku .
-        u just choose ur container for .Net and u Don't care about infrastructure
+       - u just choose ur container for .Net and u Don't care about infrastructure .

+  - Opsworks :-
+     - it is a configuration management Service  that provides managed instances of Chef and Puppet
+     - it help u configure your instances
+     - chef OR puppet is developer tool to grammatically managed a server using a programming language

+  - cloud information
+    - infrastructure as a code  using  json or Yaml and define all AWS resources that u provision and configured

+  -  AWS QuickStart
+     -pre_
+     made packages that can launched and  configure your AWS compute ,network ,storage and other service require for depl
+      oyment a workload on AWS

+  - AWS Marketplace
+    - a di
+    gital catalogue of thousand of software listing from independent software vendor u can buy and test and deploy

+- AWS computing
+    - EC2 elastic compute Cloud , highly configurable server (where you get to choose your CPU , Memory and network )

+    - ECS which stands for elastic container service and this is basically docker as a service so if you need to run micro services or a docker , every application you're going to be launching it on EC2 u need to choose type of EC2 --> that ec2 instance will come pre-configured with docker running on it and then it has a really nice interface  so that you would just define your container within something called [task or service]

+    - Far gate
+            this is also for micro services and this is kind of like the evolution of ECS so with ECS you choose what ec2 instance you you need to use  but for fargate you don't choose ec2 instance you just would define your containers within a task or a service you're just paying for the runtime and the CPU utilized ok so it's kind of like lambdas

+    - EKS _Azure kubuernetes Service _
+    a service to run kubernetes and it's called EKS

+    - Lambda
+        it's serverless to run your code  , there's nothing to  provision and you are just paying for the compute time based on how long it runs

+    -  Elastic Beanstalk
+        - orchestrate a various amounts aws services  including Ec2, S3 , SNS ,cloudwatch , autoscaling , Elastic load balancer
+        - it for host your app
+    -  AWS batch
+        - plan and scheduled Excute of batch computing workload across full range of AWS compute service
+        - it launching Ec2 instances for u using Spot pricing

+- AWS storage Service
+ .... ????!!

+- Business Centric Service
+   .... ????!!

+- Enterprise Integration
+     .... ????!!

+- logging Service
+ .... ????!!

-      -
+- know  your initialism
+   .... ????!!

+## Security

+## Variation Study

+________________________________________